IceGawd/XQuizIte/README.md

 git clone https://github.com/IceGawd/XQuizIte.git
 cd xquizite
 ```
+This should clone all the Unity files and directories needed to get set up for development.
 Check the [Wiki](https://github.com/IceGawd/XQuizIte/wiki) for further information on building in Unity.

 ## Description